Jon-Joshua/reddit-video-dl/README.md

 ## reddit-video-dl

-Reddit Video downloader made with Python and using FFMPEG.
+Reddit Video downloader made with Python and using FFMPEG for Linux and Windows.

 Requirements:
 * Python 3